-Permission will be granted for the redevelopment of the Newham employment area for B1 (offices) and high quality employment space where the proposal would contribute to meeting the requirements of EJ1 and:
+Proposals for the redevelopment of the Newham employment area for use class E (including offices) and high quality employment space where the proposal would contribute to meeting the requirements of EJ1 will be supported.
+Development proposals should contribute through improved layout, design of buildings, density of use and landscape to the site and its surroundings and:

-- Contribute through improved layout, design of building, density of use and landscaping to the site and its surroundings; - Address the principles of the Newham Improvement Plan; - Maintain or increase the employment density of the site; - Be compatible with adjoining uses; - Help strengthen links to Truro centre and contribute to the realisation of road improvements at 'Little Newham'; - Preserve or enhance green infrastructure links such as the Newham trail, hedgerow and trees found within the area. - Not lead to the sterilisation of the waterfront for marine related industry in the future.
+- Maintain or increase the employment density of the site; - Be compatible with adjoining uses; - Help strengthen links to Truro centre and contribute to the realisation of road improvements at 'Little Newham'; - Preserve or enhance green infrastructure links such as the Newham trail, hedgerow and trees found within the area. - Not lead to the sterilisation of the waterfront for marine related industry in the future.

-Small scale extensions to the employment area will be permitted where the proposal would:
+Small scale extensions to the employment area will be supported where the proposal would:

-- Represent a natural rounding off of the existing area; - Be of a scale, design and layout that would not adversely impact on the landscape setting of the estate; - Not sterilise the Heritage Quarry as shown on the proposals map; - Improve the layout, functioning and appearance of the Newham employment area. - Contribute to the realisation of the key nature conservation objectives of the Fal and Helford Special Area of Conservation and the Malpas Estuary SSSI.
+- Represent a natural rounding off of the existing area; - Be of a scale, design and layout that would not adversely impact on the landscape setting of the estate; - Not sterilise the Heritage Quarry as shown on the proposals map; - Improve the layout, function and appearance of the Newham employment area; - Contribute to the realisation of the key nature conservation objectives of the Fal and Helford Special Area of Conservation and the Malpas Estuary SSSI.

-Development which would cause a significant adverse effect on the Fal and Helford Special Area of conservation will not be permitted.
+Development that would cause a significant adverse effect of the Fal and Helford SAC will not be permitted.